loureirorg/learnwithdaniel.com/blog/_posts/2019-06-20-wordpress-settings-with-psysh/README.md

 We have no sections defined yet, and thus no forms.

-There's no function to explicity define a form.
+There's no function to explicitly define a form.
 We only have functions to define sections and fields.
-Forms are implicity defined when we define a section.
+Forms are implicitly defined when we define a section.

 If any plugin made with the Settings API was active, it would appear here.
-I disabled the "Code Snippet" plugin previously used as example, that's why we don't see it.
+I disabled the "Code Snippet" plugin previously used as an example, that's why we don't see it.

 Now let's define our first section with `add_settings_section(...)`: